The Pros and Cons of Buying a New RV

 - New RVs are not turned away from campgrounds and RV Resorts for being older than 10 years old (yes, some RV parks have a ten year rule)

 - Will depreciate immediately once driven off of the RV dealers lot.

-- License and registration costs more on new Recreation Vehicles.
+- License and registration fees are higher on new Recreation Vehicles.

 - Insurance will cost more.

 - Depending on type of RV, you will probably have to finance the purchase (unless you are independently wealthy).

 - Because an RV is a house on wheels, there will be warranty items that will have to be repaired during the first year of ownership (it will have some shop time).

 Hopefully, the above information will be helpful in steering you in the right direction.
 If you have decided that a new RV is the right type of RV for you, you should now head over to the Buying a RV section of this web site to get some more helpful hints.